Stargator/dotfile/README.md

 Scripts to execute before or after installation based on the values of the `execute_before/after` options in `dotfile.conf`.

+If a script is executable, it will be executed assuming it has a valid shebang line.
+Otherwise, dotfile will try to guess the interpreter based on the file extension.

-Scripts specified here need not include their file extension, however if two exist with the same name but a different extension, they will both be executed.
-Scripts without a file extension must be executable and have a valid shebang line.
+If two scripts exist with the same name but a different extension, then they will both be executed (so avoid doing this).

 ###### files/